Sylius/Sylius/bundles/SyliusTaxonomiesBundle/installation.rst

         }
     }

-Product is just an example where we have many to many realationship with taxons, which will make it possible to categorize products and list them by taxon later.
+Product is just an example where we have many to many relationship with taxons, which will make it possible to categorize products and list them by taxon later.

 Creating your forms